 Instead, advanced analytic capabilities are required.
 This includes predictive analytics and pattern matching to provide precise recommendations for the placement of categories and products, all to maximize sales of a specific store.
 Intelligent virtual store design uses scientific space-planning techniques, such as system-generated recommendations, to enhance the effectiveness of store-specific spatial assignment.

 This certainly applies to online stores too, from a UI/UX standpoint.
 The better you can predict where your customers will go and why – whether online or in the physical store – the more sales success you will enjoy.
 This technology is predicted to progress rapidly so it’s definitely something to consider sooner rather than later.

 3. Robotic Process Automation

 Labor is one of the most costly forces behind any business.
 So, of course, being able to successfully automate labor will save you money in the long run.
-The key word there is successfully.
+The keyword there is successful.
 Robotic process automation (RPA) presents a great opportunity for retailers to automate the more repetitive and mundane tasks in their business model to optimize profit and efficiency.

 RPA tools use “if, then, else” statements on data to carry out important tasks online.
 These can be combined with UI interactions, mainframes or HTML.
 RPAs work by mapping a process in a specific language for the “robot” to follow, with run-time allocated to execute the script by a control dashboard.
-Operational jobs such as cashiering will definitely be effected by automation, but even some higher level jobs such as those at a company headquarters may be effected too.
+Operational jobs such as cashiering will definitely be affected by automation, but even some higher-level jobs such as those at a company headquarters may be affected too.
 The point being, investments in automation have the potential to save you way more than just “chump change”.